nanobox-io/nanobox-engine-python/doc/advanced-python-config.md

 ---

 ##### `gunicorn_limit_request_fields`
 Limit the number of HTTP headers fields in a request.
-More details are available in the [Official Gunicorn Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#limit-request-fields).
+More details are available in the [Official Gunicorn `limit_request_fields` Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#limit-request-fields).
 ```yaml
 build:
   gunicorn_limit_request_fields: 100